l3ivol/english-for-designers/01-one-word/first-draft.md

 # Salute

-Salute guys.
+I like the word Salute.

-In my native language, the word salute translates to fireworks, but in many languages it can be used as a greeting.
+In my native language, the word salute translates to fireworks.
-I once heard it on TV as a child when a cheerful and friendly actor in a movie said it instead of a greeting.
+But once as a child I heard it on TV when an actor said it instead of hello.
-Being a kid I was interested in this word pun and thought about it a bit and imagined literally fireworks.
+As a kid I thought about it a lot and imagined literally fireworks.
-Bright, loud, colorful in the sky, like at New Year's Eve or a big city celebration.
+Bright and in the sky, like on New Year's Eve or a big city holiday, but in honor of meeting the person I say salute to.
-Fireworks are associated with a sense of celebration, fun and good cheer, so for me it's like a symbol of a friendly, productive and undoubtedly successful meeting with a fellow human being.
-Also a person hears the word hello several times a day from a large number of people and a salute is sure to stand out and you will receive the most attentive greeting in return.
+Fireworks are associated with a holiday of fun and good cheer, so for me it is like a symbol of a successful meeting with a friend.
-I like the word salut.
-Since then, I often say salute instead of hello.
-This association always sets me up positively for every new meeting and is a talisman for the productivity of our meeting.
-Such associations and metaphors help to look at everyday things differently and give them new positive meanings.
-And of course it is cool that I remember where this word came from in my vocabulary and it creates a special relationship between us.
+This association is still relevant to me and I often say salute instead of hello and the cool thing is that I remember where this word came from as opposed to the word f*ck.